byteslinger00/redux-app/docs/api/hooks.md

 This hook returns a reference to the same Redux store that was passed in to the `<Provider>` component.

 This hook should probably not be used frequently.
-Prefer `useSelector()` and `useActions()` as your primary choices.
+Prefer `useSelector()` as your primary choices.
 However, this may be useful for less common scenarios that do require access to the store, such as replacing reducers.

 #### Examples